-Whether you’d like to share about a special heirloom strain you cultivated from your grandparents’ farm or tell the story about how your community garden started and has grown, you can share them at these great websites!
+Whether you’d like to share about a special heirloom strain you cultivated from your grandparents’ farm or tell the story about how your community garden started and has grown, we love sharing your community gardening stories via our e-newsletter.
+You can submit your stories to us at firstname.lastname@example.org, and you can also share them at these great websites!

 Whether you’re an avid gardener or just enjoy taking in the sights and sounds of a local public garden, we all have memories and experiences shaped by the gardens and green spaces around us.
 Since the time of the “founding gardeners,” gardeners and gardens have played an important role in shaping American culture.
 Today, amidst a renewed interest in greening our communities and our own backyards, gardens continue to help us understand the American experience.
 Community of Gardens, a digital archive hosted by Smithsonian Gardens in partnership with our Archives of American Gardens, is a project designed to preserve our diverse garden heritage.

 We are excited to share Herbaria 3.0, a new website featuring the intertwined stories of plants and people.
 Plants are everywhere, and everyone has a story to tell about a plant.
 Our website offers a collaborative place for sharing your story and reading the stories of others.
 You can access the website at www.herbaria3.org and you can follow the project on Instagram @herbaria3.0.